 Samoa's To Sua Ocean Trench, its name literally means “big hole,” may just be the most magical place to take an enchanted dip and soak up the sun.

 The crystal clear swimming pool formed after the islands' volcanoes erupted and the ground gave away to this 98-foot deep hole on the Samoan island of Upolu.
 Currently, the pool is fed by a series of canals and tunnels with water from the South Pacific Ocean.

 The swimming hole has become a popular attraction in Samoa due to its breathtaking landscape.
-The To Sua Ocean Trench is surrounded by beautiful green landscape and gardens and contains an abundance of tropical fish.
+The To Sua Ocean Trench is surrounded by beautiful green flora and gardens and contains an abundance of tropical fish.
 Blowholes, lava fields and tide pools can also be seen nearby.